mmitkevich/roq-apps/README.md

 2) with sqllite3 databse used as parameters storage (--use_toml_parameters=false), which is default.

-To import snapshot of parameters from toml file into sqlite3 database please use the following
+Initially, to import snapshot of parameters from toml file into sqlite3 database please use the following

 ```
 $ cd roq-apps